kubeflow/website/content/docs/started/getting-started-minikube.md

 By the end of this document, you'll have a local installation of Minikube kubernetes clsuter along with all the default core components of
 Kubeflow deployed as services in the pods.
 You should be able to access JupyterHub notebooks, and the Kubeflow Dashboard.

+### Prerequisites
+  - Laptop, Desktop or a Workstation
+    - >= 12GB RAM
+    - >= 8 CPU Cores
+    - ~100GB or more Disk Capacity
+    - Optional: GPU card
+  - Mac OS X or Linux (Ubuntu/RedHat/CentOS)
+  - sudo or admin access on the local machine
+  - Access to an Internet connection with reasonable bandwidth
+  - A hypervisor such as VirtualBox, Vmware Fusion, KVM etc.

+If you already have a hypervisor on your system, you can follow the [Quick Setup](#quick-setup) to do a guided Minikube setup.

 ### Install a Hypervisor
-If you do not already have a hypervisor installed, install a new one.
+If you do not already have a hypervisor or a tirtualizer installed, install a new one.
+Once the hypervisor is installed, you don't need to start or use it directly.
+Minikube will automatically invoke the hypervisor to start the VM.

 ##### Mac OS X
 Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) or [VMware Fusion](https://www.vmware.com/products/fusion).